Hecter94/EndlessSky-PluginArchive/res/mds/races.md

 <details>
 <summary>:blue_book: Plugin readme</summary>
 <blockquote># Make-communism-great-again
-This is a small plugin for game [endless-sky](https://endless-sky.github.io) .I haven't finished it .I have problem in making more people know it,if someone could help me,please email me.
+This is a small plugin for game [endless-sky](https://endless-sky.github.io/).I haven't finished it .I have problem in making more people know it,if someone could help me,please email me.

 ## contents
 I add a new government,a new system and three new kinds of ships into the game,and I will write some story in the future.